Buyer Persona Guide

 “I need furniture that performs under pressure.
 Aesthetics matter, but what matters more is that it works, ships on time, and can be reordered anytime.”

 Practical and operations-focused.
-Chooses modular systems that can be tailored to each site while staying consistent and easy to manage across rollouts.
+Chooses modular systems that can be tailored to each site while staying consistent.

 3–6 weeks from decision to order.
 Often tied to opening dates, maintenance windows, or rollout schedules.